Sustainable Gastronomy 2 minutes 14 October 2024

 The lesser-known consequences of ignoring plastic’s threat and how the hospitality industry can help

-The theme of Earth Day 2024, 'Planet vs Plastics', aims not just to reduce – and ultimately eliminate – the production of single-use plastics that damage our natural world, but also to raise awareness of its health impacts on humankind.
+The topic of 'Planet vs Plastics' – the theme of Earth Day 2024 – looks at the need not just to reduce, and ultimately eliminate, the production of single-use plastics that damage our natural world, but also to raise awareness of its health impacts on humankind.
 While our use and disposal of plastics has been brought to the fore in recent years – with great emphasis placed on the impact it has on wildlife – the effects on human health are far less considered.
 The process of plastics breaking down into microplastics releases toxic chemicals which not only end up in the air we breathe, but which leach into our food and water sources.

 The word environment means what surrounds you.
 In the case of plastics, we have become the product itself – it flows through our blood streams, adheres to our internal organs, and carries with it heavy metals known to cause cancer and disease.